Xubuntu/wiki.xubuntu.org/Iso-Testing.md

 Critical bugs: These are bugs which cause you to not pass the testcase.
 For example - you start the installer but are unable to complete.
-Mark your test as Failed.
+Mark your test as Failed.^2^

 Bugs: These are bugs discovered during the test, which don\'t affect the testcase.
 For example, an application not part of the test, crashes and you see the crash dialogue.

 Below the Submit button, you will see a list of bugs that other reporters have noted during the *same test and milestone* - regardless